 Main Building, 1726 Locust Street

 The Curtis Institute of Music’s main building occupies two charming, connected 19th-century mansions with wood-paneled walls, ornate moldings, high ceilings, decorative ironwork, and Oriental rugs.
 Classes, practice, lessons, performances, and receptions are held here.
-The building also includes Field Concert Hall, the Curtis Opera Studio, the Graffman Common Room, music studios, classrooms, a computer studio, and the student lounge and offers wireless Internet access.
+The building also includes Field Concert Hall, the Curtis Opera Studio, the Graffman Common Room, music studios, classrooms, a computer studio, and a student lounge.

 Field Concert Hall